k-koehler/k-koehler/README.md

 It's okay.
 I'm pretty popular.

-I am a full-stack typescript enthusiast.
-My goal is spread the holy word of typescript and usher in a new glorious dawn where no-one will ever again google `TypeError: Cannot read property 'xxx' of undefined`.
+I'm an experienced senior engineer with 10+ years of experience with most web-dev related technologies (React, React Native, Node, Python, PostgreSQL, MySQL, etc.).
+My first job was as an AI engineer and I also stay up to date with LLMs and innovations to the transformer architecture!

 While you're here take a look at some of my projects:

+- `gguf-tensor-optimizer`: Optimally allocate tensors to your backend devices in `llama.cpp` or `ik_llama.cpp` without worrying about complex `-ot <regex>` arguments
+- `bayes-text-classifier`: machine learning in javascript?? you gotta check this out
 - `kwix`: build object-oriented typescript backends in nodejs
-- `bayes-text-classifier`: machine learning in javascript?? you gotta check this out
-- `mersenne-hash-table`: you like math? heard of mersenne numbers? go check it out now wtf are you waiting for
 - `kneo4j`: database driver for Neo4J with some nice features, like automatic schema mapping

-_Emojis are for losers_